|The Bakery||Self Catering||Flexible||2||3||1||Cot|

 All linen, bath towels & t-towels are included and towels for the pool may be supplied on request.

-Well equipped kitchen with plentiful eating & cooking utensils.
+Well equipped kitchen with plentiful eating and cooking utensils.
 Marble top table.
 Electric oven/hob.
-Electric kettle, fridge/freezer, combi microwave, coffee maker, toaster; old bread oven, door to private terrace/bbq.
+Electric kettle, fridge-freezer, combi microwave, coffee-maker, toaster; old bread oven, door to private terrace/bbq.

-The Bakery is approximately 100 sqm of space with large a living/dining room with oak ceiling and French doors and full length windows to one side.
+The Bakery is approximately 100 sqm of space with large a living/dining room with oak ceiling, frenchdoors and full length windows to one side.
 Seating, desk, wardrobe.
 Dining table/chairs seating 4.
 Electric fan.

-Bedroom 1 with standard double bed, bedside tables, built in wardrobe, stool, window overlooking garden.
+Bedroom 1 with standard double bed, bedside tables, built in wardrobe, stool, and window overlooking garden.

-Bedroom 2 with single bed, bedside table, chest of drawers, built in wardrobe, window overlooking garden.
+Bedroom 2 with single bed, bedside table, chest of drawers, built in wardrobe, and window overlooking garden.